marianobarrios/tls-channel/_README.md

 Being a API layer, TLS Channel delegates all cryptographic operations to SSLEngine, leveraging it 100%.
 This implies that:

-- With the exception of a few bytes of parsing at the beginning of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine.
+- With the exception of a few bytes of parsing at the beginning of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine (this parsing is not done at all is SNI support is not required).
 - Both the SSLContext and SSLEngine are supplied by the client; these classes are the ones responsible for protocol configuration, including hostname validation, client-side authentication, etc.

 ## Rationale